krosenvold/bgit/README.markdown

 <h2>RELEASES</h2>

 The current release is 1.1.5.
 Only the latest release is available for <a href="http://cloud.github.com/downloads/krosenvold/bgit/git-plugin-1.1.5.jar">download</a>.
 Older releases will have to be built from source, which is really easy:

+<h3>Branch/Release policy</h3>

+Normally there will be a new binary release every time anything significant changes in the plugin.
+Recent activity has mostly been focussed on improving test quality, hence there may be commits on "master" that are unreleased. "master" always contains the lastest version.

+Rebasing *may* happen on non-master branches, master will not be rebased.
+(I did some rebasing when I took over maintaining the project)

 <h2>HOW TO BUILD FROM SOURCE</h2>